McMahonLab/Scripts/MetaPathways/MetaPathwaysProtocol.md

   * MetaPathways requires 1 processor, consumes 5GB of RAM, and takes about 40 minutes per MB of sequence.
   * This is an example of a [good reservation](https://www.google.com/calendar/event?action=TEMPLATE&tmeid=YmRlMWlzMjlkYjU5ODRmdGpsc2syODczdmsgYXU1cW9kMHE0bWNyZWM5MXJ2cjFmbXV1NzBAZw&tmsrc=au5qod0q4mcrec91rvr1fmuu70%40group.calendar.google.com).

-1. On Zissou, remove the inputs and outputs of all previous runs, by deleting the contents of the following directories:
+1. On Zissou, check the inputs and outputs of all previous runs, by examining the contents of the following directories:
   * MP input: `/shared_software/metapathways2-2.5.2/input`
   * MP output: `/shared_software/metapathways2-2.5.2/output`
   * PGDBs: `/shared_software/ptools-local/pgdbs/user`
-If the directories are non-empty, contact the file’s owner to make sure you can safely delete them!
+If the directories are non-empty, contact the file’s owner to make move the files to another location.

 2. Copy your genomes to `/shared_software/metapathways2-2.5.2/input`.
 Genomes should be in `fasta` nucleotide format.
 File names cannot contain internal periods (e.g., `MEint.metabat.3163.fna` should be renamed `ME3163.fna`.